mvines/sys/README.md

 ## Examples
 _TODO..._

 For now please explore the help system, `sys --help`.
-It aims to be self explanitory.
+It aims to be self explanatory.

 ## Limitations
 * No FMV discount is computed for locked stake rewards